Validator-POSTHUMAN/contributions/osmosis.md

 <details>
 <summary>2024-2023</summary>

-## Twitter
+## Twitter (X)

-We utilize our Twitter medias to support informational awareness about the Cosmos Ecosystem and beyond.
+We utilize our Twitter(X) medias to support informational awareness about the Cosmos Ecosystem and beyond.
 Osmosis, as the premiere Cosmos Ecosystem DEX and the Liquidity Hub of Cosmos is always in our news, retweets and infographic materials. <br/>

 > There are several categories of infographics:
 - Cosmos Ecosystem [Weekly News](https://twitter.com/CosmosEcosystem/status/1766153318122856855) (issued weekly)